MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 ### Shell integration points

-Windows Shell experience are hubs for hundreds of applications that run on users' PCs.
-When your applications integrate well with Shell, it creates seamless experiences to user's workflow.
+Windows shell integration lets users benefit from your app even when its not running in the foreground or even visible on-screen.
+When your app integrates well with Windows, it becomes part of the users workflow with other apps and helps create a seamless experience.

 - **Toast notifications**